FS-KAN: Permutation Equivariant Kolmogorov-Arnold Networks via Function Sharing: Hyperparameter Study on FS-KAN Models

 We evaluated our FS-KAN model on point cloud classification (\secref{section: experiments}), ablating over different architectural configurations.
 Specifically, we examined different widths $w \in \{36, 64, 128\}$, depths $L \in \{2, 4, 6\}$, and grid sizes $g \in \{3, 4, 5, 6\}$ of the spline functions.
 We note that increasing each of these parameters increases the model size.
 For each hyper-parameter configuration, we trained models on 600 samples, each containing $n=256$ points.

 \textbf{Results.} Results are presented in Table \ref{tab:ablation}.
 Our findings demonstrate that models with $d=4$ consistently achieve superior test accuracies across all examined grid sizes, suggesting an optimal architectural configuration at moderate depth levels.
-While increasing $w$ from $36$ to $128$ yields minor performance improvements (approximately $0.005-0.010$), these gains are relatively modest.
-Consequently, our results indicate that a configuration of $d=4$ with $w=64$ balances classification performance and model complexity for point cloud classification tasks.
+Increasing the layer width from $36$ to $128$ yields notable performance improvements (approximately $0.010 - 0.015$), with width $128$ achieving the best results.
+However, this comes at a significant computational cost: as shown in Tables \ref{tab:avg_train_time_n256} and \ref{tab:peak_train_mem_n256}, training time and memory usage scale super-linearly with width and more linearly with depth, while grid size increases show moderate impact.
+Regarding grid size, larger values ($g=4$ to $g=6$) generally provide better accuracy with diminishing returns.
+Considering both accuracy (Table \ref{tab:ablation}) and computational efficiency (Tables \ref{tab:avg_train_time_n256}, \ref{tab:avg_inference_time_n256}, \ref{tab:peak_train_mem_n256}), our results indicate that a configuration of $d=4, w=128, g=4$ optimally balances classification performance and model complexity for point cloud classification tasks.